Daniel-Milanes/WikiShield/README.md

 # WikiShield - a guard against vandalism on Wikipedia

-As a source of information, Wikipedia tends to be fairly reliable for a first pass on a new subject. an open knowledge repository edited and maintained by its users that has rightfully earned its place as the first stop for anyone seeking
+As a source of information, Wikipedia tends to be fairly reliable for a first pass on a new subject.
+It is an open knowledge repository edited and maintained by its users that has rightfully earned its place as the first stop for anyone seeking objective and description for what they need.

+However, occasionally there are vandalism edits made on Wikipedia, by which we mean edits that are done in an intentionally disruptive or malicious manner.
+This could involve inserting unpleasant language, non-sequiturs or obvious misinformation.
+Vandalism harms both the credibility of Wikipedia and diminishes its user experience.
+It could also pollute downstream platforms that rely on Wikipedia to summarize information.

 This project aims to create a model that can look at a Wikipedia article and classify it as legitimate or as a possible hoax.
 Potentially useful data includes the text of the article, the frequency of inline citations, the text of the references cited, pageview analytics and edit history of the article, and user history of the editors responsible for the article.